 From the moment we spent 4 hours crossing the border into Ethiopia, we knew we were in for a real adventure.
-We headed to Jinka where we spent 2 days visiting very remote tribes of the Omr Valley, including the famous Mursi tribe with their giant lip plates and we even got to witness a Hamer bull jumping ceremony.
-We wandered the streets of Addis Ababa and visited our ancestor Lucy.
-A small boat took us across Lake Tana to the ancient orthodox christian monasteries.
-Lalibela showed us rock hewn wonders one can only dream of seeing in their travels.
+We headed to Jinka where we spent 2 days visiting very remote tribes of the Omr Valley, including the famous Mursi tribe with their giant lip plates and we even got to witness a Hamer bull-jumping ceremony.
+We wandered the streets of Addis Ababa and visited our ancestors Lucy.
+A small boat took us across Lake Tana to the ancient orthodox Christian monasteries.
+Lalibela showed us rock-hewn wonders one can only dream of seeing in their travels.

 25a.
 Sudan- the country that wasn’t